gristlekinginc/metsci-site-v2/docs/tutorial-basics/005-adding-a-device.md

 </div>

 6. **Fill in or Generate AppKeys:**
-   - ChirpStack allows you to generate these.
-It's good security practice to generate your own.
+   - Use the AppKey your device came with.
+   - If your device didn't come with them, or you lost the label, or if you're just paranoid and don't want the manufacturer to have your AppKey, ChirpStack allows you to generate these.
    - Copy and store them in a safe place.

 <div style={{